hackclub/hackaccino/submissions/The Sparkling World/README.md

 - **Mouse wheel** → Adjust movement speed
 - **ESC** → Exit free look mode

-### Tips
-- Start by clicking to enable free look mode
-- Use mouse wheel to find your comfortable movement speed
-- Explore objects from different angles by looking up and down
-- Click while in free look mode to create explosion effects in front of you

 ## Technology Stack

 - **Three.js (r128)** - 3D graphics library